 NOAA ONMS used the USFWS's Environmental Conservation Online System (ECOS) Information for Planning and Conservation (IPaC) tool to search for ESA-listed species that may be present in the action area.
-The ECOS IPaC tool identified 55 species listed as endangered or threatened under USFWS jurisdiction that could occur in the action area, as well as designated critical habitat for six species (western snowy plover, marbled murrelet, California red-legged frog, tidewater goby, robust spineflower, Monterey spineflower) (USFWS, June 18, 2020; Consultation Code: 08EVEN00-2019-SLI-0565, and 08ESMF00-2019-SLI-2224).
+The ECOS IPaC tool identified 55 species listed as endangered or threatened under USFWS jurisdiction that could occur in the action area, as well as designated critical habitat for six species (western snowy plover, marbled murrelet, California red-legged frog, tidewater goby, robust spineflower, and Monterey spineflower) (USFWS, June 18, 2020; Consultation Code: 08EVEN00-2019-SLI-0565, and 08ESMF00-2019-SLI-2224).

-As described in Appendix D, based on an evaluation of the species ranges, habitat use, and the components of the proposed action, NOAA ONMS determined that 9 ESA-listed species and designated critical habitat for four species under USFWS jurisdiction may occur within the action area and could be affected by the proposed action.
-These nine species are: southern sea otter, green sea turtle, California red-legged frog, tidewater goby, California condor, California least tern, short-tailed albatross, marbled murrelet, and western snowy plover.
-These designated critical habitats are: western snowy plover, marbled murrelet, California red-legged frog, and tidewater goby.
+As described in Appendix D, based on an evaluation of the species ranges, habitat use, and the components of the proposed action, NOAA ONMS determined that five ESA-listed species and designated critical habitat for four species under USFWS jurisdiction may occur within the action area and could be affected by the proposed action.
+The five species are: southern sea otter, California red-legged frog, tidewater goby, marbled murrelet, and western snowy plover.
+The designated critical habitats are: western snowy plover, marbled murrelet, California red-legged frog, and tidewater goby.